muradabdulrahman/PHACTransform/Data_Preprocessing/README.md

 The initial data files were named according to the protein names, species, and experiments, including unnecessary parts.
 To maintain consistency, we decided to rename the files using UniProt IDs.
 First, we extracted the protein names from the file names with the [`abstract_protein_names.py`](./scripts/abstract_protein_names.py) script, which writes the protein names into a CSV file named `protein_names.csv`.
 UniProt IDs were then manually added to the CSV file and used for renaming the DMS score files with the [`rename_DMS_files.py`](./scripts/rename_DMS_files.py) script.

+### Correcting the Annotations of the Mutations
+In some DMS experiments, partial protein sequences were used instead of whole sequences.
+The mutation positions were annotated based on these partial sequences.
+To prevent mapping errors with the PHACT score data (which uses the original positions from whole sequences), we updated the annotations using the [`change_annotations.py`](./scripts/change_annotations.py) script.
+During this process, we discovered that for some proteins, the mutated sequences did not match the sub-sequences of the original (canonical) protein sequences.
+Consequently, we eliminated those 18 proteins, resulting in a dataset of 232,209 data points (mutations).

 ### Normalization of the DMS Scores

 #### Normalization and Reshaping of the Data